What Is a Director’s Guarantee? (2020 Update)

 What does it mean?

-When signing a director’s guarantee, you agree to be personally liable for all the company’s financial obligations.
+When signing a director’s guarantee, you agree to be personally liable for your company’s debts.
 As a company’s director, you might often be requested to provide a guarantee in support of your company’s obligations in various contexts, such as property leases, sale of goods contract, or simply a bank loan.

 Providing a director’s guarantee can bolster your company’s credit rating and provide assurance to the company’s debtors.
 However, it also allows them to breach the ‘corporate veil’ and take your personal property to cover the company’s debts.
-As a director, therefore, it is important that you carefully consider what obligations you are exposing yourself to.
-You should also be clear about your duties as a director.
+If you do not have the money to repay the loan, this may result in you having to file for bankruptcy.
+As a director, therefore, it is important that you carefully consider what you are exposing yourself to.
+You should also be clear about your duties as a director, and understand that trading whilst insolvent is against the law.

 Types of guarantees